NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 Using NRPMD we can reproduce the figure 3a in the 2019 paper of Chowdhury and Huo ([Chowdhury2019](@cite)).

-First we must generate a thermal ring polymer distribution in a harmonic potential.
+First we generate a thermal ring polymer distribution in a harmonic potential.
 A simple way to do this is to use Monte Carlo sampling for the positions and obtain velocities from a Boltzmann distribution.